Creedence Clearwater Revival: Legacy

-According to Acclaimed Music, they are the 61st most celebrated artist in popular music history.

 "Fortunate Son" was added to the Library of Congress' National Recording Registry list of sound recordings that "are culturally, historically, or aesthetically important" in 2013.

 "Fortunate Son", "Proud Mary", and Cosmo's Factory have all been inducted into the Grammy Hall of Fame.
 "Proud Mary" is ranked at number 39 on VH1's "100 Greatest Rock Songs" list.
 "Bad Moon Rising" is ranked at number 363 on NME's "500 Greatest Songs of All Time" list.